spaceninja/dnd-adventures/src/adventures/history-channel/appendix-magic-items.md

 The exoskeleton can accept only one energy cell at a time.
 It is found with one energy cell attached, containing 12 charges.
 Each charge provides 1 hour of operation.
 When the energy cell is drained or removed, the exoskeleton is inoperable.
 The user can still enter and exit as normal, but the exoskeleton remains frozen in place.

 When not in use, the exoskeleton can be collapsed into a compact package about 3 feet by 2 feet by 6 inches, with a carrying handle, weighing 20 pounds.
-Expanding or collapsing the exoskeleton takes an action, and can only be done when it is not being worn.
+Expanding or collapsing the exoskeleton takes an action, and can only be done when it isn’t being worn.

 ### [**_Pulse Grenade_**](#pulse-grenade)